ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

     ATM
   ::

 However, ``nems.configure`` files for other configurations of the Weather Model are more complex.
+A full set of ``nems.configure`` templates is available in the ``ufs-weather-model/tests/parm/`` directory `here <https://github.com/ufs-community/ufs-weather-model/tree/develop/tests/parm>`__.
+Template names follow the pattern ``nems.configure.*.IN``.
 A number of samples are available below:

    * :doc:`ATMAQ <samples/nems.configure.ATMAQ>` configuration
    * :doc:`S2S <samples/nems.configure.S2S>` (fully coupled ``S2S`` configuration that receives atmosphere-ocean fluxes from a mediator)